ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 In this case, we can see that RiseupVPN was reachable when tested on Vodafone Italia (AS30722) on 30th March 2021 at 14:58 local time.
 This conclusion is reached because [OONI’s RiseupVPN test](https://ooni.org/nettest/riseupvpn/) was able to successfully connect to RiseupVPN’s bootstrap server and VPN gateways.

-If RiseupVPN was found (potentially) blocked, this test result would show an orange exclamation mark and information about why it’s potentially blocked (based on the heuristics of [OONI’s RiseupVPN test](https://ooni.org/nettest/riseupvpn/)).
+If RiseupVPN was found (potentially) blocked, this test result would show relevant information (based on the heuristics of [OONI’s RiseupVPN test](https://ooni.org/nettest/riseupvpn/)).

 In all cases, we recommend referring to OONI measurements published on [OONI Explorer](https://explorer.ooni.org/), where you can examine results in aggregate (which can help with ruling out [false positives](https://ooni.org/support/glossary/#false-positive) and confirming blocking).